EcoCitizenZ

 Trace an output back through model switches to confirm continuous identity chain.

-Check model attestations
+Check model evidence records

 Validate trust continuity